A customer journey map is a visual representation of the steps customers go through when considering, making, and utilising a purchase.

 The content you create for that keyword should be designed to help the user meet their goal of narrowing down her options for potential solutions.

-Not only does this help you cater content to the user’s specific needs in that stage, it also provides you with clarity on potential CTAs or related information to include in the content.
+Not only does this help you cater content to the user’s specific needs in that stage, but it also provides you with clarity on potential CTAs or related information to include in the content.

 You know users in this stage are also interested in case studies, so link to relevant case studies from that content.
 You also know that they’re considering free options, so you may want to link to a feature comparison chart that compares your product to free services.